josh/nack/README.md

 ## INSTALL

-nack is distributed as 2 packages.

-You can grab the javascript client from npm.
+You can grab the package from npm.

     npm install nack

-The ruby server is available on RubyGems.

-    gem install nack

 ### DEPENDENCIES